Expect the unexpected on this journey to Cuba

 How far in advance should I book my trip to Cuba?

 Cuba is a small country with limited accommodation if you’re not interested in staying at big all-inclusive beach resorts.
-Our advice is to start planning around 6 to 9 months before your visit, as this helps us offer the best value airfares and secure your hotels of choice.
+Our advice is to start planning around six to nine months before your visit as this helps us offer the best value airfares and secure your hotels of choice.

 Can I book a last-minute holiday to Cuba?